dfeen87/HLV-EV-Battery-Enhancement-Software/README.md

 **Implementation:**
 - Don Michael Feeney Jr. for recognizing the battery application and C++ implementation
-- Claude (Anthropic) for development assistance
+- Claude (Anthropic) and OpenAI (ChatGPT) for development assistance

 **Inspiration:**
 - The global transition to electric vehicles and the critical need for better battery management